JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 2. Given (1), and the generalizability of  [euclidean space](https://en.wikipedia.org/wiki/Euclidean_space), together with the instance that there persists  [supersymmetric](https://en.wikipedia.org/wiki/Supersymmetry) measurements in biological brains, thought curvature predicates that  [Supermathematics](https://en.wikipedia.org/wiki/Supermathematics) or  [Lie Superalgebras](https://en.wikipedia.org/wiki/Lie_Superalgebras) (in  [Supermanifolds](https://en.wikipedia.org/wiki/Supermanifold)) may reasonably, empirically apply in  [Deep Learning](https://en.wikipedia.org/wiki/Deep_Learning), or some other named study of hierarchical learning in research.

-Part G - A brief discussion on the significance of a Transverse Field Ising Spin (Super)-Hamiltonian learning algorithm
+Part F - A brief discussion on the significance of a Transverse Field Ising Spin (Super)-Hamiltonian learning algorithm
 ======
 The usage of [supersymmetric](https://en.wikipedia.org/wiki/Supersymmetry) operations is **imperatively** efficient, as such operations enable **deeply abstract representations** (as is naturally afforded by symmetry group Lie Superalgebras (See [source 1](https://arxiv.org/abs/0705.1134), [source 2](https://en.wikipedia.org/wiki/Symmetry_group#See_also))), pertinently, in a [general, biologically tenable time-space complex optimal regime](https://arxiv.org/abs/0705.1134).

 As such, said **deeply abstract representations** may **reasonably capture** certain **“physics priors”**, (See **page 4** of the [paper](https://www.researchgate.net/publication/316586028_Thought_Curvature_An_underivative_hypothesis)) abound the [laws of physics](https://en.wikipedia.org/wiki/Laws_of_science).

-Part H - An informal proof of the representation power gained by deeper abstractions of the &quot;Supersymmetric Artificial Neural Network&quot;
+Part G - An informal proof of the representation power gained by deeper abstractions of the &quot;Supersymmetric Artificial Neural Network&quot;
 ======

 Machine learning non-trivially concerns the application of families of functions that  **guarantee more and more variations**  in weight space.